$523,525Average Value$399Average Price per Sq Ft23Homes For Sale

 Welcome to the Pleasant Tides community, a lively and tight-knit community on the Hood Canal.
 Experience single-level living at its finest, with beautiful hardwood floors and cedar interior for a timeless aesthetic.
 Two outbuildings with a ton of potential!
 There's so much room for activities!
 High-speed fiber-optic internet for all you work-from-home folks.
 All furnishings are included in the

-Large corner lot with water, power, septic and 1968 single wide trailer in Hood Canal Tracts just across the highway from community beach/boat launch.
-Community also features shared park on Duckabush River.
+Large corner lot with its own well, power, and a septic system.
+In Hood Canal Tracts just across the highway from the private community beach/boat launch/park on Hood Canal.
+Community also features a private community park on Duckabush River where you can play in the river and watch the salmon spawn in late summer.
 Close to Pleasant Harbor Marina, boat launch, parks, and hiking trails.
-Lot and trailer need clean up and trailer is a fixer or haul away.
-Sold as is.
+Area is

 Here’s your chance to own a stunning piece of the Pacific Northwest—two beautiful, side-by-side lots near the sparkling waters of Hood Canal.
 Whether you want a peaceful weekend escape, a spot for your RV, or a future homesite, this property is ready for your plans.
 Nestled in a serene forest, it offers both privacy and access to world-class recreation.
 A graveled driveway leads to a level,